Marco3072003/back-end-final-project/README.md

-**FERNANDO MARCO GG3FSGP0329 FULLSTACK ENGINEERING Generasi GIGIH 3.0 FINAL PROJECT assignment API TOKOPEDIA PLAY CLONE**
+**FERNANDO MARCO GG3FSGP0329 FULLSTACK ENGINEERING GENERASI GIGIH 3.0 FINAL PROJECT ASSIGNMENT API TOKOPEDIA PLAY CLONE**
 ----

 This is my project to fullfill Mid Term assignment from Generasi GIGIH 3.0.
 I am using mongoDB as database and NodeJs, expressJs as backend.
 Make sure your PC has mongoDB installed and can run it.